ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 Short, low order and highly fit schemata are sampled and recombined to form high performing solutions (as they grow exponentially) instead of trying every possible combinations.
 We try to generate better and better solutions from the best partial solutions of past samplings.
 We can carry some top performing solutions to other generations known as elite solutions without any tweaking so that to avoid skipping optimal solution due to too much exploration.

 ### Brief description of operators
-Let's go through some common types of techniques with python implementation of how reinforcement learning problem can be solved using this algorithm.
+Let's cover some common operators used with python implementation of how reinforcement learning problem can be solved using this algorithm.

 For solving the cartpole, a simple 2 layered neural net was created which is used for initialization.
 Population of size "num_agents" is generated using this net to initialize agents with different weights.